responsibledata/responsibledata.github.io/index.md

 </div>

 <div class="bio-text">
-<a href="https://www.linkedin.com/in/naticatalan/"><b>Nati Catalan</b></a>
+<a href="https://www.linkedin.com/in/noa-franko-ohana/"><b>Noa Franko-Ohana</b></a>
-is a seasoned professional with a background in Computer Science and Mathematics, boasting two decades of leadership in startups and enterprises.
-Over the past 9 years, Nati has passionately dedicated efforts to bridging the gap between artificial intelligence and human intuition.
-As the Co-Founder of <a href="https://www.tasq.ai/">Tasq.ai</a>, Nati champions the cause of incorporating humans in machine learning solutions.
+is a seasoned technology professional with a background in R&D, Product Management and innovation boasting 2 decades of leadership in startups and enterprises such as IBM, Microsoft, Seagate and more.
+In her current role as VP Partnerships at <a href="https://www.tasq.ai/">Tasq.ai</a>, Noa has passionately dedicated efforts to bridging the gap between artificial intelligence and human intuition.
+At <a href="https://www.tasq.ai/">Tasq.ai</a>, Noa leads the developments of generative AI evaluation solutions with focusing on ethical solutions, utilizing global, diverse human guidance for evaluating and training ML models.
+Noa's experience at Seagate, IBM and Microsoft further solidified her commitment to responsible AI, where she led programs that supported startup engagement, ethical technology advocacy, and the development of AI solutions that benefit society.
-Nati is a firm advocate for the essential role of human guidance in responsible AI development, whose challenges he solves with global, diverse, and responsible human input on an unprecedented scale.
-This approach has positioned <a href="https://www.tasq.ai/">Tasq.ai</a> a unique platform for Data Science and ML teams, especially those pursuing Responsible AI in an effortless and scalable way.

 <br><br>
 <a href="https://www.linkedin.com/in/sven-cattell-5748a311/"><b>Sven Cattell</b></a> coming soon.